2020 – Collections: 1980s NYC Club Invitations

 (Ignore May 1, 2017 publish date – this was published on August 5, 2020)

-Though this picture has little to do with the topic, I invite you to meet my family in the 80s (1988, to be specific) at my sister’s wedding.
+Though this picture has little to do with the topic of 1980s invitations, I’d like to extend an invitation to you to meet my family in the ’80s (1988, to be specific) at my sister’s wedding.
 L to R, we are: Ed, Bob, Lorraine, Mom, Dad, Geri.